 Telecommuters are a relatively large percentage of the workforce: 55.00% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Palmyra is a great place for families with children to consider.
 First of all, many other families with children live here, making Palmyra a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Palmyra has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Palmyra’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Palmyra home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmyra residents report their race to be White.
-Important ancestries of people in Palmyra include German, Italian, Yugoslavian, and Other West Indian.
+Important ancestries of people in Palmyra include European, German, Italian, Yugoslavian, and Other West Indian.

 The most common language spoken in Palmyra is English.
 Other important languages spoken here include Italian and African languages.